a legal guide

 If you already have a bank account, you need simply change your mailing or correspondence address.
 Most banks and card issuers offer such a facility in their website and will accept your new address without question.
 For new accounts; by all means tell the bank that you do not have a fixed UK residence because you are living aboard a boat, but do have a permanent mailing address.
 They can then use other means to check your identity and credit worthiness.

-This is a more complex issue, with a potential to cause wider legal problems if you misrepresent your address.
+This is also a complex issue, with the potential to cause wider legal problems if you misrepresent your address.

 Whilst you can use your mailbox for all correspondence with your insurance provider or brokers, when you complete a proposal you will be asked a very specific question along the lines of; 'Where is the vehicle normally kept?'.
 Because every postcode in the country carries an associated risk based upon local crime and accident statistics, insurance companies use your declared location as a major factor in their calculation of your premium.
 If you falsely claim that the vehicle is 'kept' at the Mail Centre address, you may invalidate your policy and find yourself driving uninsured!